-Adoption of an interim urgency ordinance is not subject to the procedures and public noticing otherwise required for adoption of a zoning ordinance.
-This item had been distributed along with the rest of the May 6 City Council Agenda and posted on the City's website in accordance with the requirements of the Brown Act and the City's established practice.
-Any future extension of the interim ordinance will require public noticing pursuant to Government Code Section 65090, which requires published notification in the City's official newspaper at least ten days prior to the hearing.
+Adoption of a time extension of an interim urgency ordinance is subject to public noticing pursuant to Government Code Section 65090, which requires published notification in the City's official newspaper at least ten days prior to the hearing.
+Notification of the June 3, 2019 public hearing was published in the Argus Courier on May 23, 2019.
+This item had also been distributed along with the rest of the June 3 City Council Agenda and posted on the City's website in accordance with the requirements of the Brown Act and the City's established practice.